 Child Loss is a Physical Loss, Not a Spiritual Loss

 Becoming a soul focused person is not an easy task.
 Each day we are bombarded with physical distractions that hinder us from attending to the health of our souls.
 One of the ways I’m working on this is to seclude myself each evening and talk to G-d.
 To connect with my Creator is so important for a healthy soul.
 Whether I devote a few minutes or much longer, any time I spend focusing on my soul is extremely helpful for my spiritual wellbeing.

 And then I talk to Jacob.
 It doesn’t matter what I talk about.
 I ask him what he’s doing.
 I ask him if he’s with Grandma and Grandpa.
-Just calling his name or telling him how my day went helps make his presence so much more real to me.
+Just calling his name or telling him how my day went helps make his presence so much more real.

 I’ve also found comfort in Rabbi Bornstein’s quote from the Zohar telling us that we need not worry about our loved one who has left this physical world:

 “…for he is not lost after death, he is found in good, exalted, and dear worlds.”